ibm-cloud-docs/schematics/sc-agent-infra-setup.md

     - In the **Workspace details** section:
         - **Workspace name** as `schematics-agent-infrastructure`.
         - **Tags** as `agents-infra`.
         - **Resource group** as `default` or other resource group for this workspace.
 For more information, see [Creating a resource group](/docs/account?topic=account-rgs).
-You must have the right access permission for the resource group.
+You must have the access permission for the resource group.
         - **Location** as `North America` or other [region](/docs/schematics?topic=schematics-multi-region-deployment) for this workspace.
            If the location used for Agent infrastructure and Agent service does not match, then the logs are not sent to LogDNA.
            {: note}